enricorubagotti/normalize/README.md

 Input: a column
 Output: a list of -1 if the column is not composed by geographical names or the spell checked geographical names otherwise
+I merged the two dictionaries (department and municipality) into one /home/erubagotti/aspell/code/depaYmuni.bwt.sorted